Charlotte Corday: Aftermath

 Corday's killing of Marat was considered vile, an "arch-typically masculine statement", which reaction showed that whether or not one approved of what she did, it is clear that the murder of Marat changed the political role and position of women during the French Revolution.
 Corday was surprised by the reaction of revolutionary women, stating, "As I was truly calm I suffered from the shouts of a few women.
 But to save your country means not noticing what it costs."

-After Corday murdered Marat, the majority of women distanced themselves from her because they believed that what she had done would spark a reaction against the now developing feminist movement, which was already facing criticism.
-Also, many of these women were attached to Marat in that they were supporters of his revolutionary efforts and sympathized with him as citizens of France.

-Cultural references
+Legacy

+Corday's likeness as well as the assassination have been reproduced by several artists, such as Jacques-Louis David's 1793 painting The Death of Marat; Paul-Jacques-Aimé Baudry's 1860 painting Charlotte Corday.
+Alphonse de Lamartine devoted to her a book of his Histoire des Girondins series (1847), in which he gave her this now-famous nickname: "l'ange de l'assassinat" (the angel of assassination).

+Several streets in France bear her name, including Rue Charlotte Corday in Argentan, Verson, and Vimoutiers; Avenue Charlotte Corday in Caen; and Square Charlotte Corday in Émerainville, an eastern suburb of Paris.